 This is the sixth Management Plan (MP) prepared for Tree Farm Licence (TFL) 44 and the second MP prepared to meet the requirements of the Tree Farm Licence Management Plan Regulation (B.C.
 Reg.
 280/2009).
 This regulation, enacted by the provincial government in November 2009 (with associated amendments to the Forest Act), includes content requirements, submission timing and public review requirements for TFL Management Plans.
-TFL 44 is held by Tsawak-qin Forestry Limited Partnership (Tsawak-qin Forestry LP), a limited partnership between Huu-ay-aht First Nations-owned Huumiis Ventures Limited Partnership and Western Forest Products Inc. (Western or WFP).
-In October 2021, TFL 44 LP changed its name to Tsawak-qin Forestry Limited Partnership (Tsawak-qin Forestry LP, or Tsawak-qin), to be referred to as Cawak ?qin Forestry.
+TFL 44 is held by Tsawak-qin Forestry Inc. for the benefit of Tsawak-qin Forestry Limited Partnership (Tsawak-qin Forestry LP, or Tsawak-qin, to be referred as Cawak ?qin Forestry) as its general partner.
+Tsawak-qin Forestry LP a limited partnership between Huuay-aht First Nations-owned Huumiis Ventures Limited Partnership and Western Forest Products Inc. (Western or WFP).